 Choosing the Right Medical Assistant School

 When doing your homework on medical assistant schools in MI, you will want to learn more about the areas of your training that will be most important to you.
 There are seven important questions you should consider asking before you choose a medical assistant school.

 When learning how to become a medical assistant, you will need to know that you are attending a school that has earned accreditation.
 Basically, this reassures you that the school has passed certain standards and maintains a quality level of academic requirements.
-Dorsey Schools is institutionally accredited by the Commission of the Council on Occupational Education (COE).
+Dorsey Schools is accredited by the Commission of the Council on Occupational Education (COE).
 This applies to the Madison Heights campus (which serves as the main campus) and the Dearborn, Roseville, Saginaw, Southgate, Wayne, Waterford-Pontiac campuses (which are branch campus locations of Madison Heights).
 To read more about our accreditation, you may click here.

 Financial aid is available to those who qualify.

 One of the best ways to learn is to do!
 A medical assistant school should have a solid academic program as well as offer valuable hands-on training.
 Dorsey Schools, a respected post-secondary institution having trained and taught quality graduates in Michigan for over 80 years, provides our students with that hands-on experience in labs and through externships.

 Are externships part of the program?

 Externships allow students to practice and apply the skills and knowledge they have learned in their training in a real-world occupational setting.